JamesRobertHugginsNgo/create-html/README.md

 document.body.append(element);
 ```

-The following uses `element.setAttribute`.
+### Set Attributes

+Sets one or more attributes.
+Properties with `undefined` or `null` value will be ignored.

 ``` JavaScript
 setAttributes(element, { 'data-attribute': true });
 ```

+### Create Style Value

-The following generates value for style element or attribute.
+Returns a string formatted as style element or attribute value.

 ``` JavaScript
 const style = createElement('style', null, [